-Fortunately, natural light is an expert at enhancing eye colours, especially on sunny days.
-Colours of all kinds look stunning in natural light, which is why you must appreciate their beauty in at least a few of your shots.
+Fortunately, natural light is an expert at enhancing eye colors, especially on sunny days.
+Colors of all kinds look stunning in natural light, which is why you must appreciate their beauty in at least a few of your shots.

 When you focus on your subject’s eyes, use manual focus.
 I highly recommend this.
 It will make you more patient, give you sharper results, and provide you with more creative control for your natural light portraits.

 When I discovered the immense power of natural light photography, my portraits improved.
 I felt limitless, imaginative, and thrilled to have found so many ways of expressing myself.
 All it took was the hope that I could, in my own ways, manipulate natural light.

 I encourage you to experiment with all of these techniques as much as you can.
 Most importantly, believe in your ability to improve as a photographer.
 Within a short period of time, your portfolio will be overflowing with graceful, naturally-lit portraits.

 Why not try creating your own natural light portrait studio and experiment more!